Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

 	"format_version": "1.16.100",
 	"minecraft:block": {
 		"description": {
-			"identifier": "thing:align" //Block used to summon the dummy entity right on the block, and as the block is centered, the entity will center too.
+			"identifier": "wiki:align" //Block used to summon the dummy entity right on the block, and as the block is centered, the entity will center too.
 		},
 		"components": {
 			"minecraft:destroy_time": 2,